 Retail sales excluding auto dealers and gasoline stations rose 0.2 percent for a second month, according to the survey median.

 Gains in demand weren’t universal.
 Same-store sales for 20 companies tracked by Retail Metrics Inc. rose 1.9 percent in February compared with a year ago, less than the 2.5 percent forecast.
-Seven of 12 chains reported sales that beat analysts’ estimates, led by apparel stores including Gap (GPS) and Limited Brands Inc. (LTD)
+Seven of 12 chains reported sales that beat analysts’ estimates, led by apparel stores including Gap (GPS:US) and Limited Brands Inc. (LTD:US)

 Retailers took on almost 24,000 new employees last month, contributing to a 236,000 increase in payrolls that exceeded the median forecast of economists surveyed, figures from the Labor Department showed last week.
 The unemployment rate unexpectedly dropped to a four-year low of 7.7 percent.